sdc-china/IDA-doc/_posts/2018-01-15-administration-users-management.md

      | --------------|---------------------------|
      | User Name     | Use email address as user name|
      | Role          | A user can have multiple roles, only Admin role user can configure settings|

+     Permissions for each role are shown in the following figure:

+     ![][administrator_role_permission]

+     **Notes:**

+     Role and role privileges can be customized according to client needs.

   4. Click **Reset password** button can reset password of one user.
 The default password is **123456**.

      ![][administrator_reset_password]

 ### Edit a user
   1. Click **Edit** icon on the right of the user that you want to edit.